martybmoodys/MoodysEDFXAPI/README.md

 - LGD SCORECARD Class LIVE.
 You can use this DATACLASS to help you generate the appropriate scorecard payload.

 #### Loss Given Default interoperatability between legacy RiskCalc and EDFX API along with EDFX API Only Loss Given Default Large File Jupyter Notebooks.
-(ETA February 9 2024)
+EDFXLGDExamples is the the file

   - Will support use cases for employees who have uploaded their portfolio within EDFX and have downloaded the .csv file as well as for users who only have the entities IDs.
   - We will demonstrate how to output a legacy RiskCalc.csv 'input file' for Legacry RiskCalc however the main use case we anticipate is for the EDFX-API Only solution.
   - We also show How EDFX-API can be leveraged to manage LGD term structures of any compute along with show when useres with to apply the qualitative scorecard wthin the EDFX-API's LGD Payload.